seakers/sac-eos/README.md

-# sacTransformerEOS
+# Soft Actor-Critic Algorithm for EOS Transformer
-Soft Actor-Critic algorithm implemented for an EOS transformer to be trained at Earth Gym.
+Soft Actor-Critic algorithm implemented for a transformer-architecture Earth Observation Satellite (EOS) agent.
+Meant to be trained at Earth Gym, and code execution is run from there.